borenstein-lab/MUSiCC/README.md

-MUSiCC3.0
+MUSiCC
 =========

-Version of MUSiCC for python 3.x
+Version of MUSiCC for python 2.x and 3.x

 See manual